omegion/dev-tasks/README.md

 **Dev Tasks** is open source project and completely free to use.

 However, the amount of effort needed to maintain and develop new features for the project is not sustainable without proper financial backing.
-You can support massCode development via the following methods:
+You can support Dev Tasks development via the following methods:

 SOON